(MECH) MECHANICAL ENGINEERING

 A capstone course to prepare students for the transition from academic studies to professional practice.
 Topics include: engineering ethics, lifelong learning, societal impact of engineering decisions, contemporary issues, and preparation for the Fundamentals of Engineering (FE) examination.
 Students are encouraged to take the FE during the semester in which they are enrolled in this course.
 Passing a Simulated FE is required to pass this course.
-COREQUISITE: senior status and MECH 4314 or MECH 4323.
+PREREQUISITE: MECH 4314.

 MECH 4305 - Fluid Mechanics II (3)

 Introduction to various topics in advanced fluid mechanics, including: flow over immersed bodies; compressible fluid flow; turbomachinery; measurements in fluid mechanics; and, inviscid flow.
 PREREQUISITE: MECH 3331.

 Concepts in compressible flow, including topics such as isentropic flow, varying area flow, normal and oblique shockwaves, Fanno flow,and Rayleigh flow.
 PREREQUISITE: MECH 3312, 3331.

 Application of thermodynamics, fluid mechanics and heat transfer to design and operation of power plants; economic operation of power generation, optimization of resources, and alternate energy systems.
 PREREQUISITE: MECH 3312.

 MECH 4313 - Heat Transfer II (3)